Laser eye surgery

 Most commonly, this form or surgery is used to correct myopia, hypermetropia (short and long sightedness) and mild astigmatisms.
 Different methods may be recommended for those with high prescriptions or presbyopia.
 Surgery is only recommended when the prescription is stable- for this reason most surgeons have a minimum age limit of 21 years of age (although some will conduct surgery from 18 years olds onwards).

-Since laser eye surgery is regarded as non-essential, the treatment is not usually available via the NHS and must typically gained through private means.
+Since laser eye surgery is regarded as non-essential, the treatment is not usually available via the HSE and must typically gained through private means.

 Laser eye surgery procedure